 - Pain syndromes and movement disorders.

-Following completion of training, the resident should be competent at all aspects of a specialist physician (CanMEDS roles): Medical Expert, Communicator, Collaborator, Manager, Health Advocate, Scholar and Professional.
+Following completion of training, the resident should be competent at all aspects of a specialist physician (CanMEDS roles): Medical Expert, Communicator, Collaborator, Leader, Health Advocate, Scholar and Professional.